Table of Contents

 Visual Inspection

-Examine blade width, tip shape, texture, and growth patterns as described above.
+Examine the blade width, tip shape, texture, and growth patterns as outlined above.

 Feel Test

-Run your hand through the grass to assess texture - soft, coarse, or springy.
+Run your hand through the grass to feel its texture.
+Soft, coarse, or springy.

 Growth Pattern Analysis

-Observe whether grass grows in bunches or spreads via runners.
+Watch to see if grass grows in clumps or spreads through runners.

 Seasonal Observation

-Note when grass greens up in spring and goes dormant in winter.
+Note when grass turns green in spring and goes dormant in winter.

 Frequently Asked Questions